 Sales Tax Activity

 As your fifth-grade students learn about sales tax, it can be helpful to see real-life applications of this concept.
-Your learners can work with this exercise any time, either to supplement your lesson or during independent practice.
+Your learners can work with this exercise at any time, either to supplement your lesson or during independent practice.

 In the Party

 This worksheet combines fun foods and prices, asking students to use multiplication and addition to find the costs of various items.
 Whether you want to have students work alone or in pairs, you will like that the sheet has manageable yet realistic word problems, requiring kids to comprehend what they read and total their numbers correctly.

 Your 5th-graders have grown up seeing or hearing about online shopping, making this activity current and practical.
 Students will notice various products for sale, and they have to figure out how much items will cost in total, giving them hands-on experience with shopping online.